In this section you will find information on the Latvian legal system.

 This section provides a brief overview of the legislative process.

 Draft legislation may be submitted to Parliament by the President, the Cabinet, parliamentary committees, no less than five Members of Parliament or, in cases and in accordance with procedures provided for in the Constitution, one tenth of all voters.

 Parliament examines draft legislation in three readings.
 Draft legislation judged to be urgent, the draft State Budget, amendments to the State Budget and draft legislation providing for the adoption of international agreements is adopted at second reading.

-Draft legislation is deemed to have been adopted and becomes law if it has been examined in three readings or, in the cases referred to above, it has been examined in two readings and, when the draft is put to a vote, it is supported by the absolute majority of votes of the Members of Parliament present.
+Draft legislation is deemed to have been adopted and becomes law if it has been examined in three readings, or in two readings in the cases referred to above, and when the draft is put to a vote it is supported by the absolute majority of votes of the Members of Parliament present.

 The President has the power to request reconsideration of a law or to postpone its publication for up to two months.